What are the older names of Sofia?

 Guided Sofia tours – Serdika to Sofia

-Guided Sofia tours – In 1400 – 1300 BC.
-Sofia’s area was populated by the Thracian tribe of Tilataei.
+Guided Sofia tours and also click on contact us and learn more about Sofia.
+In 1400 – 1300 BC the population in Sofia’s area was the Thracian tribe of Tilataei.
 The tribe Serdi, invaded the area in the 3rd century BC.
-The first name of Sofia, Serdika and the name that the city possessed the longest time, was a Thracian name derived from the tribe Serdi, who were either of Thracian, Celtic, or mixed Thracian-Celtic origin.
+The first name of Sofia, Serdika and the name that the city possessed the longest time, was a Thracian name.
+It came from the tribe Serdi, who were either of Thracian, Celtic, or mixed Thracian-Celtic origin.

-Another of Sofia’s names, Triaditsa (Τριάδιτζα), was mentioned in Greek medieval sources.
-The Bulgarian name Sredets (СРѢДЄЦЪ), which is related to среда sreda (middle), first appeared in the 11th-century Vision of Daniel and was widely used in the Middle Ages.
+Greek medieval sources mentioned another one of Sofia’s names, Triaditsa.
+The Bulgarian name Sredets (СРѢДЄЦЪ), which is related to среда (sreda), which means middle, first appeared in the 11th-century Vision of Daniel and was widely used in the Middle Ages.

 The Slavic name Sredets first appeared in the 11th century.
-The city was called Atralissa by the Arab traveller Idrisi and Strelisa, Stralitsa or Stralitsion by the Crusaders.
+The Arab traveller Idrisi called the city Atralissa and Strelisa, Stralitsa or Stralitsion by the Crusaders.

-The current name Sofia was first used in the 14th-century Vitosha Charter of Bulgarian tsar Ivan Shishman or in a Ragusan merchant’s notes of 1376; it refers to the famous Holy Sophia Church; an ancient church in the city named after the Christian concept of the Holy Wisdom.
+The current name Sofia was first used in the 14th-century Vitosha Charter of Bulgarian tsar Ivan Shishman or in a Ragusan merchant’s notes of 1376.
+It refers to the famous Holy Sophia Church.
+This is an ancient church in the city named after the Christian concept of the Holy Wisdom.
 Although Sredets remained in use until the late 18th century, Sofia gradually overcame the Slavic name in popularity.
-During the Ottoman rule it was called Sofya by the Turkish conquerors of Bulgaria.
+During the Ottoman rule the Turkish conquerors of Bulgaria called it Sofia.

-The city’s name is pronounced by Bulgarians with a stress on the ‘o’; in contrast with the tendency of foreigners to place the stress on ‘i’.
-The female given name “Sofia” is pronounced by Bulgarians with a stress on the ‘i’.
+Bulgarians pronounce the city’s name with a stress on the ‘o’, in contrast with the tendency of foreigners to place the stress on ‘i’.
+On the other hand, Bulgarians pronounce the female name “Sofia” with a stress on the ‘i’.

 REVIEW OVERVIEW